 -

-A valid car insurance policy and proof of this.
-Like your Certificate of Motor Insurance.
+A valid car insurance policy and proof of it, like your Certificate of Motor Insurance.

 -

-All UK car insurance policies provide basic third-party cover for most countries in Europe so you shouldn’t need a green card as proof of insurance.
-This is only third-party so you may want to discuss more comprehensive cover with your insurance company.
+All UK car insurance policies provide basic third-party cover for most countries in Europe.
+So, you shouldn’t need a green card as proof of insurance!
+But if you want more coverage, you may want to discuss getting comprehensive cover with your insurance company.
 You can find a full list of countries where you may need a green card on the government website.

 Compare car insurance quotes